William, Prince of Wales: Relationship with Catherine Middleton

-In 2001 William met Catherine Middleton, while they were students in residence at St Salvator's Hall, at the University of St Andrews, and they became close friends.
+In 2001, William met Catherine Middleton, while they were students in residence at St Salvator's Hall at the University of St Andrews, and they became close friends.
 She reportedly caught William's attention at a charity fashion show at the university in 2002.
 During their second year, William shared a flat with Middleton and two other friends.
 The couple began dating in 2003.
-From 2003 to 2005 they both resided at Balgove House on the Strathtyrum estate with two roommates.
-They began staying at a cottage on the Balmoral estate known as Tam-Na-Ghar, which was a gift from the Queen Mother to William shortly before her death.
+From 2003 to 2005, they both lived at Balgove House on the Strathtyrum estate with two roommates.
+They also began staying at a cottage on the Balmoral estate known as Tam-Na-Ghar, which had been given to William by the Queen Mother shortly before her death.
 The property has remained a private retreat for the couple in subsequent years.
-In 2004 the couple briefly split but reconciled soon afterwards.
+In 2004, the couple briefly separated but reconciled soon afterwards.

 The relationship was followed closely by the tabloid press.
 Media attention became so intense that William asked the press to keep their distance from Middleton.
-In December 2006, Middleton and her family attended William's passing out parade at the Royal Military Academy Sandhurst.
-In April 2007, William and Middleton were reported to have split.
+In December 2006, Middleton and her family attended William's passing-out parade at the Royal Military Academy Sandhurst.
+In April 2007, William and Middleton were reported to have separated.
 Middleton and her family attended the Concert for Diana three months later; the couple were subsequently reported to have "rekindled their relationship".
 She also attended the Order of the Garter procession at Windsor Castle in June 2008, where William was made a Royal Knight of the Garter.
-In June 2010, the couple moved into a cottage on the Bodorgan Estate in Anglesey, Wales, where they resided until 2014.
+In June 2010, the couple moved into a cottage on the Bodorgan Estate in Anglesey, Wales, where they lived until 2014.